Are organic and non-GMO farming more sustainable than farming using GMOs?

 [C]opper-based fungicides are among the few options available to an organic grower for the control of fungal plant diseases.
 These are high-use rate products that require frequent re-application and which are quite toxic to aquatic invertebrates.
 There are much more effective, and far less toxic, synthetic fungicide options without environmental issues, and which, unlike copper, break down into completely innocuous materials.
 Organic growers can’t use those fungicides.
 Similarly, there are many environmentally benign, synthetic insecticides and herbicides which cannot be used.

 It’s important to underscore that most organic practices and chemicals are both effective and safe.
-As to differences between the two categories, “You can’t generalize that broadly,” said Rob Wallbridge, an organic farmer in Quebec, Canada.
+As to differences between the two categories, “You can’t generalize that broadly,” said Rob Wallbridge, a retired organic farmer in Quebec, Canada.
 “Every pesticide has a different profile, and there are many different ways to define safety.”
 Wallbridge added that the Canadian study Wilcox cited was a laboratory experiment that didn’t actually evaluate real-world organic pest control practices.

 There is, however, some loss of biodiversity related to the large-scale modern farming needed to feed the world’s growing population.
 But it is the natural result of using chemicals and other farming methods aimed at controlling weeds that can sap yields, according to Peter Raven, a botanist and former president of Missouri Botanical Garden.
 Raven wrote in the journal New Biotechnology: